1. My Omnivox is blocked. What do I do?

 5. I have an internship to complete during my program.
 What should I do?

-- Refer to the administrative technician for your program for all the steps and deadlines.
+- Refer to the administrative technician of your department for all the steps and deadlines.

 6. I changed citizenship.
 What should I do?

-- Contact your school’s student coordinator (by mio or in person) in order to submit the required supporting documents.
+- Contact your department’s student coordinator (by mio or in person) in order to submit the required supporting documents.
 They will then update your file and make any applicable modification.

 - Attention: For any request, only the original documents will be accepted.